benesiboro/Depth-and-tacktile-feedback/README.md

 # Citation
 Lin et al., (2025).
 Enhancing Menu Interaction in Virtual Reality: The Impact of Depth Perception and Tactile Feedback.The Visual Computer.

-# For questions or collaboration inquiries, please contact:
+# Contact
-getrudiscintya@gmail.com
+For questions or collaboration inquiries, please contact: getrudiscintya@gmail.com